NASAWorldWind/WorldWindJava/README.md

 3D virtual globe API for desktop Java, developed by NASA.
 Provides a geographic context with high-resolution terrain, for visualizing geographic or geo-located information in 3D and 2D.
 Developers can customize the globe's terrain and imagery.
 Provides a collection of shapes for displaying and interacting with geographic data and representing a range of geometric objects.

 - [worldwind.arc.nasa.gov](https://worldwind.arc.nasa.gov) has setup instructions, developers guides, API documentation and more
-- [WorldWind Forum](https://forum.worldwindcentral.com) provides help from the WorldWind community
-- [IntelliJ IDEA](https://www.jetbrains.com/idea) is used by the NASA WorldWind development team
+- [Apache NetBeans](https://netbeans.apache.org) is used by the NASA WorldWind development team

 ## Releases and Roadmap